-Murakami will show you the real Japan without any heavy make-ups.
+The town of Murakami will show you the real Japan without any heavy make-up.

 Talk to him and sing a song with him.
 Yes, he is not just the owner of the SAKE shop.
 He is a singer, guitarist, and an artist of calligraphy and illustration with his distinctive style.
-Everyone calls him “Tacchan!” when he is lonely, need someone to talk, would like some sake of course.
-Tacchan always welcome you with his warm universal big and happy heart wide open.
-It is worth to visit Murakami for just meeting this guy.
-It gives you to believe in humans again.
+Everyone calls him “Tacchan!” when they are lonely, need someone to talk to, and would like some sake of course!
+Tacchan always welcomes you with his warm universal big and happy heart wide open.
+It is worth visiting Murakami just to meet this guy.
+It will give you faith in humans again.
 Are you a tea master?
 OK, meet him.
 You’ll see how limited your mind was.
-Tacchan is amazing.
+Tacchan is amazing!

-When you plan to visit Japan in autumn, add Murakami, Japan seaside town as your destination.
-You will visit this family to join a big salmon party with them.
-It is super fun.
+If you plan to visit Japan in autumn, add Murakami, Japan seaside town to your destinations.
+You can visit this family to join a big salmon party with them.
+It is super fun!